-California Premium Refund Amended Bulletin 2020-08, dated 2020 12 03
+California Premium Refund Amended Bulletin 2021-03

 Workers Compensation Response

 In response to the California Amended Bulletin 2021-03, Farmers® reviewed its Workers Compensation book of business in California.

 We do not believe the Workers’ Compensation line of business warrants a special premium adjustment at this time.
 Payroll for every Workers Comp policy is audited at the completion of the policy term so all customers will ultimately pay the fair and correct amount for their exposure based on the filed and approved base rates.